Grants for Greening

 Community Greening Resource Network (CGRN): CGRN is a membership network that provides greeners with materials, information, resources and connections that can help sustain a community-managed green space.

-Community Greening Skills-building Workshops: Sign up for our e-newsletter to receive notifications of periodic, free workshops offered by Parks & People.
-View our latest Finding Resources Presentation.
+Community Greening Events and Skills-building Workshops: Check out the CGRN shared calendar or sign up for Parks & People’s e-newsletter to receive notifications of periodic, free workshops offered by Parks & People.

 For more research and information related to community greening, please visit our resources page.